fedemengo/FFC/README.md

 * Core features
 	* Standard library
 		* Names can't be reused
-	* Fix Type checking in declaration when both are specified
+	* Fix Type checking in declaration when both are specified [?]
-		* Probably just void functions and maps once implemented
+		* Probably just void functions and maps once implemented [?]
-	* Add support to maps
+	* Add support to maps [!]
-	* Catch exception when using a variable that is not declared
+	* Catch exception when using a variable that is not declared [done?]

 * Minor stuff
 	* Add void type keyword to lexical analysis/grammar